Irrational-Encoding-Wizardry/guide.encode.moe/src/encoding/basics-and-workflow.md

 `qaac` has only 15 actual quality steps in intervals of 9 (0, 9, 18, ...
 127).
 The higher the number, the higher the resulting bitrate will be.
-The recommended value is 91, which will result in a bitrate of about 192 kbps, enough for complete transparency in the vast majority of cases.
+The recommended value is 91, which will result in a bitrate of about 192 kbps on 2.0 channel files, enough for complete transparency in the vast majority of cases.

 `--ignorelength` performs the same function as `--ignore-chunk-sizes` in FLAC.
 `--no-delay` is needed for proper audio/video sync[^1].